genericmilk/cooker/README.md

 To install Cooker, run at the root of your Laravel Project the following
 ```
 composer require genericmilk/cooker
-php artisan cooker:setup
+php artisan cooker:init
 ```

-This will install the required supporting packages as well as cooker itself and it will also publish the artisan command `cooker:cook`.
+This will install the required supporting files as well as cooker itself.
+It also installs the required files to your application for package management as well as some example files to get started

-*Please note that installing will overwrite the `sass` and `js` folders and everything that is inside them.
-So make sure you save any work back first because things will get deleted!*
+*Please note that installing will overwrite the `sass` and `js` folders inside of `/resources` as well as everything that is inside them.
+Please make sure you save any work back first because things will get deleted!*

 ### So why Cooker?
 Why not NPM, Webpack?
 Laravel Mix?